KBluePurple/youtube-delay/README.md

 # youtube-delay

-Makes the sound sound more surrounded.
+Makes the sound sound more surrounded

 ## Usage
-1. Goto your video in youtube or youtube music.
+1. Goto your video in youtube or youtube music
-2. Put this code to console of DevTools.
+2. Put this code to console of DevTools

 ```javascript
 const context = new AudioContext();